rubrikinc/rubrik-powershell-sdk/docs/powershell/enums/ActivityObjectTypeEnum.md

 - SmbDomain - Specifies that the activity object type is SMB Domain.
 - NUTANIX_PRISM_CENTRAL - Specifies that the activity object type is Nutanix Prism Central.
 - O365Calendar - Specifies that the activity object type is O365 Calendar.
+- K8S_PROTECTION_SET - Specifies that the activity object type is Kubernetes Protection Set.
 - MONGO_SOURCE - Specifies that the activity object type is MongoDB source.
 - AwsNativeEbsVolume - Specifies that the activity object type is AWS Native EBS Volume.
 - ACTIVE_DIRECTORY_DOMAIN_CONTROLLER - Specifies that the activity object type is related to Activity Directory domain controller.